daviddning/cancer-tumor-classifier/README.md

 | Recall       | 99.3%   |
 | F1-Score     | 99.25%  |

-*(Include confusion matrix, ROC curves, or other relevant metrics as appropriate)*

 ## Acknowledgements

 - Datasets sourced from various public repositories on Kaggle
 - Inspired by recent research in AI-assisted medical imaging
-- Special thanks to [list any contributors or institutions]